Git for Beginners

 First, you will learn the bascis about Git.
 You will learn what version control systems are and how local, centralized, and distributed version control systems work.

 After this, you will learn how to set up Git on your machine.
 You'll learn how to configure Git, so that your name and email are stored with every commit.

 Next, you will learn how to work with local repositories.
-You will create a repository on your machine and I will show you how to stage and commit changes.
+You will use the commandline to create a repository on your machine and I will show you how to stage and commit changes.

 After this, you will learn how to branch and merge your code to work on specific features of your project.
 You will also learn how to handle merge conflicts that can happen when multiple developers are working on the same code base.

 Finally, you will learn how to push your code to a remote repository on GitHub, how to clone an existing repository from GitHub, and how to use pull requests to collaborate with other developers.